 Before we start, let me explain how I evaluate a trading strategy.
 I back test strategies for as far back as 10 years of data, starting from year 2005.
 However, only successful strategies that are consistently profitable for all 10 years can make it into my books.

 If a strategy that I back-tested cannot even survive past the first year, then I will not waste any more time to continue testing it.

 At the end of my review below, you will find a link to download the detailed equity report generated by the testing software Forex Tester 2.
-If you are interested in discovering how I became a profitable trader, I highly recommend you to read my review on Forex Tester 2.
+If you are interested in discovering how I became a profitable trader, I highly recommend you to read my review on this forex simulator software.
 Alright, let’s get started!